TAXONOMY (Science of classifying plants)

 Bromeliads in this group have smooth leaf edges, unusual colour & markings, with many producing fragrant flowers.
 All their leaves are spineless & their fruit is a dry capsule containing winged seeds which are usually dispersed by breezes.
 Feathery seed plumes help them to adhere to a suitable epiphytic surface for germination.
 This subfamily is probably the most evolved with special adaptations for survival in very dry conditions, with many described as xerophytes (plants adapted to living in a dry, arid habitat).

-Bromelioideae (bro-meel-ee-oy-dee-eye): This subfamily is the most diverse & contains the most genera (32) but the least species (approx 1140).
+Bromelioideae (bro-meel-ee-oy-dee-ee): This subfamily is the most diverse & contains the most genera (38) but the least species (approx 1140).
 Most are epiphytes, though some have evolved in, or will adapt to terrestrial conditions.

 They generally have spiny leaves & most grow to form a rosette with a water holding tank.

-The genera in this group are: Acanthostachys, Aechmea, Ananus, Androlepsis, Araeococcus, Billbergia, Canistropsis, Canistrum, Cryptanthus, Deinacanthon, Disteganthus, Edmundoa, Eduandrea, Fascicularia, Fernseea, Greigia, Hohenbergia, Lymania, Neoglaziovia, Neoregelia, Nidularium, Ochagavia, Orthophytum, Portea, Pseudaechmea, Pseudananus, Quesnelia, Ronnbergia, Ursulaea & Wittrockia.
+The 38 genera in this group are: Acanthostachys, Aechmea, Ananas, Androlepis, Araeococcus, Billbergia, Bromelia, Canistropsis, Canistrum, Cryptanthus, Deinacanthon, Disteganthus, Edmundoa, Eduandrea, Fascicularia, Fernseea, Greigia, Hohenbergia, Hohenbergiopsis, Karawata, Lymania, Neoglaziovia, Neoregelia, Nidularium, Ochagavia, Orthophytum, Portea, Pseudaechmea, Quesnelia, Ronnbergia, Ursulaea, Wittrockia, Wittmackia, Forzzaea, Hoplocryptanthus, Rokautskyia, Lapanthus & Sincoraea.